-The Steam Ship Sudan plies the waters of the Nile between Luxor and Aswan on a four-night itinerary, leaving on Tuesdays, and between Aswan and Luxor on a three-night itinerary, leaving on Saturdays.
+The Steam Ship Sudan plies the waters of the Nile between Luxor and Aswan (travelling in both directions) on a five-night itinerary.

 Cruising down the Nile on the Steam Ship Sudan, you just might be tempted to channel Agatha Christie and pen your own literary masterpiece.